Community Events

 with Kris Fredrickson, MSW, LICSW

 The Elder Education Institute from Sound Generations offers professional and community-based workshops on topics related to the special needs of our elders.
+This class will introduce the types of Elder Abuse, Neglect and Exploitation that occur and explore what is known about the prevalence, risk factors, cultural elements and perpetrator profiles involved when abuse occurs.
 Click here to learn more and to register.

 In-Person Offerings at Greenwood Senior Center